Kwirtz/novelpy/docs/source/usage.rst

 | Depending on what kind of indicator you are running, you will need different kind of input (For example for Uzzi et al.(2013) you only need references.json).
 |
-| We intend to automatize the process with well known Databases (Web of science, arxiv, Pubmed Knowlede graph, ...).
+| We intend to automatize the process with well known Databases (Web of science, ArXiv, Pubmed Knowlede graph, ...).
 Look into the :ref:`roadmap` section to learn
 | more about future implementation.
 |
 | If you want to use your own data, please look into the Sample section below.